September 2025

 Av.
 Portfolio Credit Rating A+ Gearing Permitted?
 Yes

-No. Cash Accounts 26 Gross Portfolio Weight to AT1 Hybrids 0.0%
+No. Cash Accounts 32 Gross Portfolio Weight to AT1 Hybrids 0.0%

-No. Notes and Bonds 204 Gross Cash Accounts + RBA Repo-Eligible Debt 63.0%
+No. Notes and Bonds 208 Gross Cash Accounts + RBA Repo-Eligible Debt 68.2%

 Av.
-Interest Rate (Gross Running Yield) 6.21% Net Annual Volatility (since incep.)
-3.12%
+Interest Rate (Gross Running Yield) 5.52% Net Annual Volatility (since incep.)
+2.98%

-Modified Interest Rate Duration 0.36 years Underlying Strategy Ratings: Recommended (Lonsec); Recommended (Zenith); Superior - More Complex (Foresight Analytics)
+Modified Interest Rate Duration 0.38 years Underlying Strategy Ratings: Recommended (Lonsec); Recommended (Zenith); Superior - More Complex (Foresight Analytics)

 Fund: Coolabah Long-Short Credit PIE Fund

-Return/Risk: 7.14% pa net (3.12% pa volatility)
+Return/Risk: 7.23% pa net (2.98% pa volatility)

 Disclaimer: Past performance does not assure future returns.
-Returns are shown net of management fees and costs unless otherwise stated.
+Returns and yields are shown net of management fees and costs unless otherwise stated.
 All investments carry risks, including that the value of investments may vary, future returns may differ from past returns, and that your capital is not guaranteed.
 To understand Fund’s risks better, please refer to the Product Disclosure Statement available at Coolabah Capital Investments' website.

-The since inception net return of 7.14% pa net is the total annual return earned by the fund since Dec.
+The since inception net return of 7.23% pa net is the total annual return earned by the fund since Dec.
 2021, including interest income and movements in the price of the bond portfolio after all fund fees (assuming net returns are calculated from the historic gross returns using the current fee structure as displayed in the Product Disclosure Statement).
 The net return quoted applies to the Coolabah Long-Short Credit PIE Fund, with quarterly distributions reinvested.
 Investment return will vary depending upon investment date and any additional investments and withdrawals made.
-The annualised volatility estimate of 3.12% pa is based on the standard deviation of net daily returns since inception, which are then annualised, attributable to the Coolabah Long-Short Credit PIE Fund.
+The annualised volatility estimate of 2.98% pa is based on the standard deviation of net daily returns since inception, which are then annualised, attributable to the Coolabah Long-Short Credit PIE Fund.

 Portfolio Managers Christopher Joye, Ashley Kabel, Roger Douglas, Fionn O'Leary (Coolabah Capital Investments)